Long-Horizon Planning and Execution with Functional Object-Oriented Networks: Background

-Formally, a FOON is a bipartite graph $\mathcal{G} = \{\mathcal{O}, \mathcal{M}, \mathcal{E}\}$, where $\mathcal{O}$ and $\mathcal{M}$ refer to two types of nodes respectively: \textit{object nodes} and \textit{motion nodes}.
-Object nodes refer to objects that are used in activities, including tools, utensils, ingredients or components, while motion nodes refer to actions that can be performed on said objects.
-An object node $o \in \mathcal{O}$ is identified by its object type, its states, and, in some cases, its make-up of ingredients or components; a motion node $m \in \mathcal{M}$ is identified by a motion or action type, which can refer to a manipulation (e.g., pouring, cutting, or shaking) or a non-manipulation action (e.g., frying or baking).
+Formally, a FOON is a bipartite graph $\mathcal{G} = \{\mathcal{O}, \mathcal{M}, \mathcal{E}\}$, where $\mathcal{O}$ and $\mathcal{M}$ refer to two types of nodes: \textit{object nodes} and \textit{motion nodes}.
+Object nodes refer to objects used in tasks, including tools, utensils, ingredients or components, while motion nodes refer to actions that can be performed on said objects.
+An object node $o \in \mathcal{O}$ is identified by its object type, its states, and, in some cases, its make-up of ingredients or components; a motion node $m \in \mathcal{M}$ is identified by an action type, which can refer to a manipulation (e.g., pouring, cutting, or mixing) or non-manipulation action (e.g., frying or baking).
+Edges ($e \in \mathcal{E}$) connect these nodes to one another.

-As a result of executing actions, objects may take on new states.
-State transitions are conveyed in structures known as \textit{functional units} (denoted as $\mathcal{FU}$), which describe object nodes before and after an action takes place.
-Specifically, a functional unit $\mathcal{FU} = \{\mathcal{O}_{in}, \mathcal{O}_{out}, n\}$ contains a set of input nodes $\mathcal{O}_{in}$, a set of input nodes $\mathcal{O}_{out}$, and an intermediary motion node $n$.
-Functional units can be linked to planning operators (PO) that are used in planning languages such as PDDL~\cite{mcdermott1998pddl}.
-From a FOON, a robot can identify states that determine when an action is completed.
-Figure \ref{fig:unit} illustrates an example of two functional units describing a sequence of pouring vodka and ice into a drinking glass for a cocktail.
-Without considering states, we have the objects \textit{drinking glass}, \textit{cup}, \textit{bottle}, \textit{vodka} and \textit{ice}.
-Note, however, that there are several instances of these objects, as their states will change as a result of execution; this is analogous to Petri Nets~\cite{Petri:2008}, where the firing of transitions cause a change in input place nodes.
-Each functional unit has the same motion node label of \textit{pour}, yet the objects and effects of each action are different, thus treating these as two separate actions.
+Objects may take on new states as a result of executing actions.
+State transitions are conveyed through edges ($\mathcal{E}$) to form \textit{functional units} (denoted as $\mathcal{FU}$), which describe object nodes before and after an action takes place.
+Specifically, a functional unit $\mathcal{FU} = \{\mathcal{O}_{in}, \mathcal{O}_{out}, m\}$ contains a set of input nodes $\mathcal{O}_{in}$, a set of output nodes $\mathcal{O}_{out}$, and an intermediary action node $m$, comparable to the \textit{precondition-action-effect} structure of planning operators (POs) in classical planning~\cite{ghallab_nau_traverso_2016}.
+A robot can use a FOON to identify states that determine when an action is completed.
+Fig. \ref{fig:unit} shows two functional units describing a sequence of pouring vodka and ice into a drinking glass.
+There are notably several object types with multiple node instances, as these object states will change as a result of execution.
+Each functional unit has the same motion node label of \textit{pour}, yet the objects and effects of each action differ, thus treating them as two separate actions.